|About Livable City||Staff & Interns|

 Board of Directors

-Project Manager, Office of Community Investment and Infrastructure
+José is a Project Manager with San Francisco’s Office of Community Investment and Infrastructure.

 Bert is a bicycle advocate specializing in transportation and secure storage.
 He is currently developing a Bay Area intermodal bicycle sharing program, and teaches safety courses as a League of American Bicyclists certified instructor.
 Bert also serves as Chair of the San Francisco Bicycle Advisory Committee.
 Formerly, he worked in engineering and construction project management.
 He is a graduate of the University of Washington, where he studied Urban Development.